Abcight/nes-rs/readme.md

 	</tr>
 </table>

 Additionally, the chip shipped with certain unofficial opcodes that were left unused by design.
-However, some games still use these undocumented operations, so I am going to implement them for the sake of completeness.
+Some games still use these undocumented operations, so I am going to implement them for the sake of completeness.
 You can see the progress on that here:
 <table>
 	<tr>
 		<td>AAC🚧</td>